kennedydane/static_server/README.md

 *   **Dynamic Checksums**: Automatically calculates and displays MD5 and SHA256 checksums for each file.
 *   **Real-time Updates**: The file list updates automatically when files are added, removed, or modified in the `static` directory using Server-Sent Events (SSE).
 *   **Collapsible Directory Tree**: Files are organized in an expandable tree structure with directories collapsed by default for easy navigation.
+*   **Directory Descriptions**: Add `description.txt` files to directories to provide contextual information that appears when directories are expanded.
 *   **Human-readable File Sizes**: File sizes are displayed in KB, MB, GB format instead of raw bytes.
 *   **Customizable Branding**: Dynamic configuration through the `config/` directory for logos, organization name, headings, and footer links.
 *   **Multi-client Support**: Multiple users can connect simultaneously and receive real-time updates.